Henry Chauncy: Life

 He was born in Ardeley (then known as Yardley), Hertfordshire, son of Henry Chauncy and Anne Parke, daughter of Peter Parke of Tottenham.
 The manor of Ardeley had belonged to St Paul's Cathedral since before the Norman Conquest.
 Chauncy stated that the manor house (Ardeley Bury) and demesne had been held for above 200 years by his ancestors, who had had several leases for lives from the Dean and Chapter of St Paul's.
 Charles Chauncy (1592–1672), President of Harvard College, was his great-uncle.

 He attended Stevenage Grammar School, then spent a year at Bishop's Stortford Grammar School before going to Gonville and Caius College, Cambridge followed by the Middle Temple.

-Although his main residence was at Ardeley Bury, which he inherited at his father's death in 1681, he also lived at Lombard House, Hertford.
+Although his main residence was Ardeley Bury, the manor house which he inherited at his father's death in 1681, he also lived at Lombard House, Hertford.
 He held various offices in Hertford, serving as steward of the borough court and recorder.

 In 1712, the year he turned 80, Chauncy was involved in one of England's last witch-hunts.
 The alleged witch, Jane Wenham, lived at Walkern, near Ardeley.
 Initially, Wenham approached Chauncy as the local justice for help with a claim against a farmer who had called her a witch.
 Chauncy asked the rector of Walkern to arbitrate, but when complaints about Wenham continued he issued a warrant for her arrest and gave instructions that she be searched for "witch marks".
 Although no such marks were found, it was decided that there was sufficient evidence for Wenham to be tried at the assize court in Hertford.
 The judge was profoundly sceptical: when told that she had been seen flying, he said that there is no law against flying.
 The verdict was guilty, but the judge obtained a reprieve, and later persuaded the Crown to grant Wenham a royal pardon.

 Chauncy died in 1719 and is buried in the chancel of St Lawrence Ardeley with other generations of his family.
 There is a plaque on the wall of the church to commemorate his life.